IDMIL/MappEMG/README.md

 <!-- ### Dependencies
-`MapEmg` relies on several libraries.
+`MappEmg` relies on several libraries.
 The most obvious one is the `biorbd` suite (including indeed `biorbd` and `bioviz`), but some extra more are required.
 Due to the amount of different dependencies, it would be tedious to show how to install them all here.
 The user is therefore invited to read the relevant documentations.